 - Where do you see yourself in five years time?

 - Describe a situation when you went above and beyond of what was expected of you?

 - Here is a case describing a common drug interaction.
 How would you resolve it?

 - How can we spot drug seeking behavior?
 What would you do if you spotted it?

 - You cannot read the prescription.
 What would you do?

 - How would you ensure that different treatments are compatible?

 - What things do you need to assure yourself about before dispensing prescription medicines to a customer?

 - How do you keep up to date with current pharmacy practice, new drugs and trends in the industry?

 - Do you have any questions?

 Interviewers know it and they will observe a lot of things while talking to you.
 Do you smile?
 Do you speak to the point?
 Are you a good listener?
 Do you keep attention to detail?
 Do you have a right personality for this job?
-Do you really want to work as a pharmacist, or do you apply for this this job only because of all money and time you invested in your career?
+Do you really want to work as a pharmacist, or do you apply for this job just because of the money and time you have invested in your career?

 The interviewers observe (nearly) everything.
 You need to present yourself as a motivated professional who strives to provide the best possible customer service in every moment.
 There’s really a pharmacy on every corner.
-If clients aren’t satisfied with the behavior and professionalism of the pharmacy employees, they will simply go and spend their money in the next one.
+If clients aren’t satisfied with the behavior and professionalism of the employees, they will simply go and spend their money in the next store.
 Pharmacy managers know it and therefor they will test your customer service skills.

 References and recommendations